watzo/aksy/README.txt

 * in the implementation of sample tools, a lot of documented commands are actually not available.
 It's not possible to copy in-memory samples, and all loop/region manipulation related commands are not implemented.
+* if more than eight programtools.get_modulation_connection_cmd commands are specified as an alternative operation, the system exclusive request times out.

 4. Debugging and troubleshooting